Peer Hubs – South and North Wales

-Through SOS Newport, we are offering early interventions and support for young people, their families and communities affected by gangs and serious violence.
+We are offering early interventions and support for young people, their families and communities affected by gangs and serious violence.
+This includes direct work in schools.
 This involves one-to-one casework, intervention and prevention and building community resilience through offering training to professionals.

 Support from Children in Need has enabled us to develop CLIC (county lines in Cardiff) which helps children, adolescents and young people in Cardiff get the help they need to leave county lines exploitation and rebuild their lives.
 It offers intensive support to young people to help minimise risk, ensure safeguarding and help them access positive opportunities around education, training and employment.

 We support families to overcome barriers such as housing problems, debt and long-term unemployment to help them move towards independence.
-Many of the families are experiencing severe poverty and social isolation.
+Many of the families are affected by gang involvement and county lines drug exploitation, alongside experiencing severe poverty and social isolation.
 This work plugs the gap often left by statutory services at a time when their resources are limited.